USEPA/gcam-kaya-decomposition/README.md

 (5) GDP per capita by state

-The (1)-(3) dataset will be provided by two scenarios as discussed below while population and GDP per capita are projected over the period but stay consistent by scenarios.
+The (1)-(3) queries provide data by scenarios while (4) population by state and (5) GDP per capita by state queries project data over the period but stay consistent by scenarios.

+The following is a description of how the five inputs were cleaned and modified from the raw output data of the ModelInterface.

+(1) `All_emissions_by_tech_damage.csv` : This is a file created by the *All-emissions-by-technology* query.
+It is cleaned by deleting unnecessary columns such as date and unnecessary information (depth=1) from the raw file.
+This cleanup process is optional to run the Kaya decomposition analysis using the R code in this repository.
+(2) `Inputs_by_tech_airco2rename.csv` : This file is generated by the *Inputs-by-technology* query and cleaned up by removing unnecessary columns such as date and unnecessary information, depth=1.
+Additionally, it changed the name of the airCO2 sector in the *sector* column to "CO<sub>2</sub> removal" so that it conveys appropriate meaning.
+(3) `Outputs_by_tech.csv` : This file is almost identical to the raw file generated by the *Outputs-by-technology* query in the ModelInterface, except for the deletion of unnecessary columns such as date and unnecessary information, depth=1.
+(4) `Population_by_region.csv` : This file is identical to the raw file generated by the *Population-by-state* query in the ModelInterface, except for the addition of three damage function scenarios data.
+(5) `GDP_per_capita_PPP_by_region.csv` : This file is also identical to the raw file generated by the *GDP-per-capita-by-state* query in the ModelInterface, except for the addition of three damage function scenarios data.

+Although the population and GDP per capita data for each state may not change according to the scenarios in GCAM modeling, the Kaya decompostion analysis is conducted based on a matrix generated by matching scenario data with states and respective years.
+Therefore, if additional scenarios are to be analyzed, it is necessary to add the appropriate data for those scenarios to all five inputs.

+All five files are started with GLIMPSEv1.01-Reference and GLIMPSEv1.01-DeepDecarb scenarios output, and later three additional scenarios related with damage functions were added.
+The details of scenario design will be explained below.
+Users of this repository can also utilize it in accordance with their purpose by adding their own scenario outputs.

 ## Scenario Design

-This repository contains data from two scenarios.
-We project state-level energy inputs and outputs by technologies and emissions in different scenarios.
-The scenarios were considered including (1) **“Reference scenario (GLIMPSE v1.01-Reference)”** where there is business as usual, (2) **“Alternative policy scenario (GLIMPSE v1.01-DeepDecarb)”** where the net-zero CO<sub>2</sub> emission constraint is applied by 2050.

-Additional technology and policy scenarios can be modeled in GCAM-USA.
-The decomposition analysis can be performed in R with the results using the Kaya decomposition codes in this repository.
+This repository contains data from five scenarios.
+Two scenarios were initially considered for the decomposition analysis of CO<sub>2</sub> emission and three scenarios were added later when GLIMPSE version 1.2 was available.
+The initial two scenarios include:

+(1) **Reference scenario (GLIMPSE v1.01-Reference)** is based on the GCAM-USA 7.0 reference scenario where there is business as usual,

+(2) **Alternative policy scenario (GLIMPSE v1.01-DeepDecarb)** which includes a CO<sub>2</sub> emission constraint that reaches net-zero in 2050.

+Additional technology and health damage scenarios were added, including:

+(3) **GLIMPSE v1.2-Reference-damage** is based on the GCAM-USA 7.1 reference scenario, but includes current regulations and policies that would impact the evolution of the energy system.
+It includes the Regional Greenhouse Gas Initiative (RGGI), state-specific renewable portfolio standards (RPS) and clean energy standards, technology subsidies associated with the Inflation Reduction Act (IRA), and zero-emission electric vehicle market share estimates for light, medium, and heavy-duty vehicles.

+(4) **GLIMPSE v1.2-damage_all_15pct** is the GLIMPSE v1.2-Reference-damage scenario with an added constraint to reduce the health damages from the national level of total emissions by 15% in 2050, relative to the reference levels in 2020.

+(5) **GLIMPSE v1.2-state_damages** is the GLIMPSE v1.2-Reference-damage scenario with an added constraint to reduce the health damages from each state's emissions by 15% in 2050, relative to the reference level of each state's emissions in 2020.

+The scenarios in input data are an example of various scenarios that can be analyzed through GCAM modeling.
+Users of this repository can apply their own scenario data to conduct the Kaya decomposition analysis using the R code in this repository.

 ## Decomposition Methodologies

-The decomposition analysis, theoretically rooted in the Kaya Identity (Kaya & Keiichi, 1997), begins with breaking down the factors of selective emissions as shown in the following equation Referencing equation below:
+The decomposition analysis, theoretically rooted in the Kaya Identity (Kaya & Keiichi, 1997), begins with breaking down the factors of selective emissions as shown in the following equation below:

 $$
 C^t = \sum_i^n P^t \cdot \frac{G^t}{P^t} \cdot \frac{E_i^t}{G^t} \cdot \frac{E_o^t}{E_i^t} \cdot \frac{C_i^t}{E_o^t}